Leibniz-HBI/smo-wiki/docs/General-News-Scrapers.md

 * _Login_: Logs into the Memberspage
 * _Author_: Scrapes the name of the Author
 * _Date_: gets date (and Time)
-* _language_: Trys to find out what language the article is written in
+* _language_: Try to find out what language the article is written in

 ## Description

 [**1.
 News Please**](https://github.com/fhamborg/news-please)

-> news-please is an open source, easy-to-use news crawler that extracts structured information from almost any news website.
+> news-please is an open-source, easy-to-use news crawler that extracts structured information from almost any news website.
 It can follow recursively internal hyperlinks and read RSS feeds to fetch both most recent and also old, archived articles.
 You only need to provide the root URL of the news website to crawl it completely.

 **Features:**